omarreis/LangTool/README.md

   Place cursor on the top of the column to paste a whole new language ( list of strings )
 * Drag columns ( change language order, not that this matters.. )

+An empty  cell means 'leave this text untranslated' .

 Note that automatic translation services a lot of times translate words out of context.
 Have a translator - or at least a native speaker - review your app translations.